RGSea/ROV-Control-2019/README.md

 - Implement control input from controller (Tim)
 - Produce mathematical model for control algorithm and implement as code (Fraser)
 - Produce hardware and software for a simple information display / menu (unassigned)

+# Completed Goals
+- Implement communications protocol between onboard and surface microcontrollers
-- Write a simple test program for ESCs to check they all work (unassigned)
+- Write a simple test program for ESCs to check they all work